skoolkid/skoolkit/sphinx/source/extending.rst

 that represents the 64K of the Spectrum's memory; it is populated when the skool file is being parsed.

-HtmlWriter also provides some methods for saving and restoring memory snapshots, which can be useful for temporarily changing graphic data or the contents of data tables.
-These methods are described below.
+HtmlWriter and AsmWriter also provide methods for saving and restoring memory snapshots, which can be useful for temporarily changing graphic data or the contents of data tables.

 .. automethod:: skoolkit.skoolhtml.HtmlWriter.push_snapshot
 .. automethod:: skoolkit.skoolhtml.HtmlWriter.pop_snapshot

+In addition, HtmlWriter (but not AsmWriter) provides a method for retrieving the snapshot name.

 .. automethod:: skoolkit.skoolhtml.HtmlWriter.get_snapshot_name

 .. _ext-Graphics: